A solution to the mystery of the sub-harmonic series via a linear model of the cochlea

-The paper is organized as follow.
-In Section \ref{s-model} we introduce the model and describe its unforced oscillations, its response to a pure sinusoidal signal and its response to a genuine sound.
+The paper is organized as follows In Section \ref{s-model} we introduce the model and describe its unforced oscillations, its response to a pure sinusoidal signal and its response to a harmonic sound.
 In Section \ref{s-energy} we present our model for the signal sent to the auditory cortex, namely the energy stored in the different strings.
-In Section \ref{s-hypotoni} we study the energy stored in the different strings under the action of a sinusoidal signal and we show the emergence of sub-harmonics.
-In Section \ref{s-misto} we study the energy stored in the different strings under the action of a genuine sound and show the presence of harmonics and sub-hamonics at the same time.
+In Section \ref{s-hypotoni} we study the energy stored in the different strings under the action of a sinusoidal signal and show the emergence of sub-harmonics.
+In Section \ref{s-misto} we study the energy stored in the different strings under the action of a harmonic sound and show the presence of harmonics and sub-hamonics at the same time.
 In Section \ref{s-tartini} we study the emergence of a combination tone when two sinusoidal signals of different frequencies are applied to the system.

-Throughout the study, whenever possible we used experimentally validated parameters for the numerical simulation.
+Throughout the study, whenever possible, we used experimentally validated parameters for the numerical simulation.
 Unfortunately, it is very hard to obtain these parameters experimentally and their knowledge is fairly limited.
 We use two sets of parameters.
-The first set is extracted from \cite{nobili2003} and a second set is modified by us, to obtain a more reasonable range of frequency covered by the model and to fit an assumption allowing to make certain computations more explicitly (see hypothesis (A03) in Section \ref{s-physics}).
-These choices are explained in Section \ref{s-parameters} and in Appendix \ref{a-parameters}.
-The paper is, however, written in such a way that other values of the relevant parameters can be easily used.
+The first set is extracted from \citep{nobili2003} and a second set is readapted so to obtain a more reasonable range of frequency covered by the model and to fit an assumption allowing to make certain computations more explicitly (see hypothesis {\bf (A03)} in Section \ref{s-physics}).
+These choices are explained in Appendix \ref{s-parameters}.
+Our model is, however, built in such a way that other values of the relevant parameters can be easily used.
 The emergence of the sub-harmonic series and of the combination tone appear to be independent from the choice of parameters, at least in a reasonable range.